orionfuzion/newcracks/SonShuSi/IPL.md

    are corrupted to malfunction or even crash.
    This ensures that the IPL has not been removed by a hacker.

-   Son Shu Si uses an additional protection mechanism: the contents of the two floppy disks are fully encrypted.
+   *Son Shu Shi* uses an additional protection mechanism: the contents of the two floppy disks are fully encrypted.
    Decryption is performed on-the-fly when disk tracks are loaded; the game does not use the standard